exasol/transformers-extension/doc/developer_guide/developer_guide.md

 - `append_predictions_to_input_dataframe`: Reformats the dataframe used in prediction, such that each input row has a row for each prediction result.

+Moreover, Some parameters can be set to manage the (model)output:
+* we use `desired_fields_in_prediction` to filter the output of the model.

 ## Tests